Jakoubs/Monopoly/.metals/.reports/metals-full/2025-04-24/r_empty-definition_12-48-02-739.md

   ))
   val game = MonopolyGame(Vector(player1, player2), board, player1, false)
    "handlePlayerTurn" should {
-    "call handleRegularTurn if player is not in jail" in {
-      val resultGame = Monopoly.handlePlayerTurn(game)
-      // Assert that handleRegularTurn was called (similarly, check for a side effect) resultGame.currentPlayer.isInJail should be(false)
-    }
     "call handleJailTurn if player is in jail" in {
       val jailedPlayer = player1.copy(isInJail = true)
       val updatedGame = game.copy(players = Vector(jailedPlayer, player2), currentPlayer = jailedPlayer)